kddubey/cappr/README.md

   - [ ] Support [Inference
     Endpoints](https://huggingface.co/docs/inference-endpoints/index)?
   - [ ] Support TensorFlow models if it's easy
+  - [ ] Support priming, as in: cache it
 - [x] (for me) Auto-enforced code formatting b/c it's getting time-consuming
 - [ ] Allow for multi-label classification
   - [ ] Pass `normalize` as an argument to predict_proba functions